sugarvoid/card-sweep/README.md

 ## How To Play
 -   Match cards
--   Matching two skulls will end the game
+-   Matching two skulls will end the game (not implemented yet)
--   Matching two crosses, a skull will be removed from the board
+-   Matching two crosses, a skull will be removed from the board (not implemented yet)

 <hr>